 The Campus Security Department serves as archivist for all incident reports filed within the jurisdiction of Campus Security.
-A request for an incident report should be made at the Campus Security office located on the first floor of Quad 3.
+A request for an incident report should be made at the Campus Security office located on the first floor of the Student Center.
 Requests may be submitted between the hours of 9:00am and 4:00pm., Monday through Friday.